Jack Crain: After college

-Crain was drafted by the Chicago Cardinals in the 17th Round of the 1942 NFL draft but he joined the U.S. Navy as an officer in World War II and went to aviation school in Athens, GA instead.
+Crain was drafted by the Chicago Cardinals in the 17th Round of the 1942 NFL draft.
+He joined the U.S. Navy as an officer in World War II and went to aviation school in Athens, GA instead.
 He spent time recruiting Naval Air Cadets.

 While in the Navy, he played football, along with Noble Doss on the Navy Preflight School football team - the Georgia Skycrackers.
 They upset Penn in 1942.
 In 1945 he was playing for the Pacific Fleet All-Stars.

 Following the war, he was signed by the Miami Seahawks of the All-America Football Conference on July 4, 1946.
-He was with the team through October of 1946, but there is no indication that he ever took the field and he has no stats.
+He was with the team through October 1946, but there is no indication that he ever took the field and he has no stats.

-In March of 1947 he was signed by the Chicago Cardinals, but later released.
+In March 1947 he was signed by the Chicago Cardinals, but later released.

 He returned to Nocona, where he lived for the rest of his life.
 In 1960 he leveraged his celebrity status to be elected to the Texas House of Representatives from District 61 and he continued to serve until 1966 when he retired to devote more time to his family.

 In 1978, his wife, Jean Crain, was killed when a building in downtown Nocona collapsed from a heavy accumulation of snow.
 This event provided the impetus for Crain to found a church called Jean's Men's Bible Class.
 This nondenominational church, named after his wife, is still active today.

 Crain died October 22, 1994, at the age of 74.